-Home prices have risen to record highs, so refinancing might be the right move for your future.
-Whether you have been in your home one year or 10 years, you might want to consider refinancing your home.
+Home prices have risen to record highs and mortgage rates are hitting record lows.
+Whether you’ve been in your home for one year or ten, you may want to consider refinancing.
 If you have equity in your home, you are eligible for a cash-out refinance.
 The benefits of cash-out refinancing reap short and long-term benefits.
 But what is cash-out refinancing, you may ask?